 When you drink, your heart rate increases, and the amount of blood pumped per minute decreases.
 Alcohol also affects the membranes in your body that separate oxygenated and deoxygenated blood by helping them to break apart more easily.
 This can lead to a decrease in cardiac output.

-Excessive drinking also associates with narrowing blood vessels, which restricts flow and increases strain on your heart.
+Excessive drinking is also associated with narrowing blood vessels, which restricts flow and increases strain on your heart.
 In addition, alcohol impacts your blood pressure and how well it clots, which can both lead to heart attack or stroke.

 Drinking heavily over a brief period (binge drinking) is more dangerous than heavy drinking spread out over time because your body cannot handle such high levels at once.
 However, if you drink too much too quickly, your blood alcohol concentration can rise to dangerous levels very fast.
 So, it’s best to seek help from rehab centers for treatment.

 When you drink too much alcohol on an empty stomach, your body cannot correctly process all that alcohol into sugar, acetaldehyde (or acetic acid), and water.
 This overload of toxins can lead to inflammation and injury in the pancreas.
 An obvious symptom that indicates pancreatitis is pancreatic pain.

 Alcohol Consumption Can Put You at Some Risk of Cancers